“So, you’ve found the closest thing to paradise here.”

 It might have been too much if she were that type of blonde, with outsize lips and eyes, and a petite snout.
-But Tricia had “structure” and that gave her features the needed gravitas to go with with the glamour.
-Her voice was not exactly plummy, but it had enough of the throaty resonance of a North Shore matron to baffle those who, as she said, “seek to stereotype contemporary style and the contemporary activist”.
-Likewise, Tricia wore no symbolic or mystical trinkets, no suffragette-purples; and, needless to say, there were no dolphin tattoos stamped on the patrician hide of this cetacean lover.
-She was long and tanned and, with regard to clothes sense, perfectly rehearsed in that imperfect and unrehearsed look she herself titled “Beachmummy”.
+But Tricia’s face had “structure” and that gave her the needed gravitas.
+Her voice had enough of the throaty resonance of a North Shore matron’s to counter those who, as she said, “seek to stereotype contemporary style and the contemporary activist”.
+Likewise, Tricia wore no symbolic or mystical trinkets, no suffragette-purples; and, needless to say, there were no dolphin tattoos stamped on the patrician hide of this dolphin protector.
+With regard to clothes, she was perfectly rehearsed in that imperfect and unrehearsed look she herself titled “Beachmummy”.

 The interview, largely scripted by the lady as a condition, continued, with Gavin Roote shooting tense glares at his inexperienced colleagues to keep them concentrating on the task.
 At some point there would be a Sixty Minutes moment, a few words, a toss of the head…and camera and mike would need to nail it.
 Of course, Tricia Fitz knew what they wanted, and would provide it, but only as part of a natural flow.
 Tricia was all about the natural.

 “So, Tricia, we see a woman with a career in modelling and acting still beckoning, in spite – dare I say – of the embrace of motherhood and advancing years…”